Sarcohyla ameibothalame

 Sarcohyla ameibothalame is a species of frog in the family Hylidae.
 It is endemic to northwestern Oaxaca, Mexico.

 Its natural habitats are montane oak forest.
+Scientists have observed it between 2455 and 2670 meters above sea level in the Sierra Mixes in Oaxaca.
 They can use bromeliads as refuges.
 Tadpoles have been found in a small stream.
 It is presumably threatened by habitat loss and might become threatened by chytridiomycosis.